 - Choose an escort who can accompany you home after the surgery

 - Do not eat or drink anything after midnight prior to the facial fat transfer

-On the day of your facial fat transfer surgery, you will meet with Dr. Linkov and an anesthesiologist who will go over your medical history and make sure it is safe for you to receive deep sedation anesthesia.
+On the day of your facial fat transfer surgery, you will meet with a top-rated facial fat transfer surgeon in NYC Dr. Linkov and an anesthesiologist who will go over your medical history and make sure it is safe for you to receive deep sedation anesthesia.
 Dr. Linkov will mark the donor sites and recipient sites with a surgical pen and review these markings prior to starting the procedure.
 Once you have received anesthesia, Dr. Linkov will begin the fat transfer to face.
 This procedure typically takes about 2 to 3 hours.

 Bruising and swelling are common and expected after facial fat transfer.
 Swelling typically improves in the first 1 to 2 weeks after the procedure, though it can take a couple of months to fully resolve.
 Keeping the head elevated and using a cool compress can help reduce swelling.
 There is typically minimal pain at the face recipient sites and only mild discomfort at the donor site.
 People can typically return to work after 5-7 days and resume regular exercise at least 1 week after the procedure.
 Final results are expected in 6 to 12 months after facial fat transfer.

-Facial fat transfer surgery is a relatively well tolerated procedure.
+Facial fat transfer surgery is a relatively well-tolerated procedure.
 There are, however, some complications that may arise and are typically located in the treatment areas of the face.
-These complications include:

 - Lump formation – a focal, round collection of excess fat.
 Lumps can be treated with steroids or surgically removed.